devmus/staking-app/Documentation/README.md

 With a coding enviorment where i can do trail and error and I have taken the first few steps in this challange and made it work, I feel that I will be able to complete the challange and enjoy the journey getting there.

-When trying my stake function i encounter an error in my staking contract, it checks the amount of staking tokens in the staking address itself instead of the sender address.
+When trying my stake function I encounter an error in my staking contract, it checks the amount of staking tokens in the staking address itself instead of the sender address.
 I add a function to check the address of the sender in my staking contract and I can see it works.
 In the code below the msg.sender in the first function returns the correct one, but in the stake function it returns the contract address itself.

 ```
         function getAddressOfSender() external view returns (address) {